 Six overarching components guide my teaching philosophy.

-Five overarching components guide my teaching philosophy.
-I ground my instructional philosophy in a critical perspective by focusing on the relationship between power and knowledge.
-Teaching inherently involves relational interactions across hierarchies associated with ability, race, gender, sexual orientation, socioeconomic status, historical inequality.
+I ground my teaching in critical perspectives by focusing on the relationship between power and knowledge.
+Teaching inherently involves relational interactions across hierarchies associated with ability, race, gender, sexual orientation, socioeconomic status, colonization, and historical inequality.
 Hence,I employ a critical perspective by examining these hierarchies, valuing the knowledge that students bring, and cultivating an atmosphere that encourages students to make connections between course materials and lived experiences.

 I use citation politics and student-centered pedagogy to engage diverse student populations in participatory learning.
 When developing a syllabus, I select readings from authors who represent the populations that are being studied.
 For example, if we are reading about autism, the authors we read are actually autistic.
 I cultivate participatory learning by asking students to co-create portions of our syllabus by selecting readings that connect with the course content and their interests.
 This activity shares power and make space for student-directed knowledge.